dmlc/dlpack/docs/source/python_spec.rst

 "producer") will provide access to the data from ``x`` to the library containing ``from_dlpack`` (the "consumer").
 If possible, this must be zero-copy (i.e. ``y`` will be a *view* on ``x``).
-If not possible, that library may make a copy of the data.
+If not possible, that library may flag this and make a copy of the data.
 In both cases:

 - The producer keeps owning the memory of ``x`` (and ``y`` if a copy is made)
 - ``y`` may or may not be a view, therefore the user must keep the recommendation to